Polynoidae

 Polynoidae is a family of marine Polychaete worms known as "scale worms" due to the scale-like elytra on the dorsal surface.
 Almost 900 species are currently recognised belonging to 9 subfamilies and 167 genera.
 They are active hunters, but generally dwell in protected environments such as under stones.
 The group is widely distributed from shallow intertidal waters to hadal trenches.
 They are the most diverse group of polychaetes in terms of genus number and second most diverse in terms of species number which is almost 8% of all segmented worm species.

 Description

 Most Polynoidae species are short and flattened, but can reach as much as 20 cm in length and 10 cm width in Eulagisca gigantea and Eulagisca uschakovi.
 Individuals are usually covered almost entirely by elytra, which can be shed and regenerated in many species.
 The elytra of some species are faintly bioluminescent, and leave glowing traces around the mouthparts of their predators, making those predators more likely to be attacked in turn.

 Deep sea

-The first deep-sea species of Polynoidae was collected at 1230 m during the Challenger Expedition and several a number of subfamilies appear to be restricted to the deep sea below 500 m.
+The first deep-sea species of Polynoidae was collected at 1230 m during the Challenger Expedition and a number of subfamilies appear to be restricted to the deep sea below 500 m.
 Species have colonised submarine caves and hydrothermal vents.
 Deep sea species are characterised by a partial or complete loss of antennae, fewer segments, a reduction in jaws and delicate elytra.